sgupta401/s3-object-browser/README.md

   - This key is then configured within the service to validate the signatures of JWTs provided by the OIDC Server in subsequent authentications.

-### Authentication process and /object_metadata/filename endpoint
+### Sequence Diagram: User Access to Protected Resources (Authentication process and /object_metadata/filename endpoint)
 ![User Access Protected Resources (like _object_metadata_file1 txt)](https://github.com/user-attachments/assets/2c63e1da-6a03-42dd-8ba1-7747a25e4ad1)
-## Sequence Diagram: User Access to Protected Resources

 ### Steps: